pontazaricardo/Finance_European_double-barrier_knock-out_call/README.md

 ![demo2](/images/pic18.png)

-In the previous two images we can see that the value of the Monte Carlo simulations shifted from
+In the previous two images we can see that the value of the Monte Carlo simulations shifted from 1.9460 to 1.5205.